tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 ### Dataset dataset
 In building AppGen, I wound up downloading all of the datasets on the New York data portal.
-I generalized it to run on any Socrata Open Data Portal, then I downloaded all of the metadata about all of the datasets on 60 Socrata portals.
+I generalized it to run on any Socrata Open Data Portal, and then I downloaded all of the metadata about all of the datasets on 60 Socrata portals.

 Data portals tend to display datasets as if they were ordinary web pages.
 I started treating datasets as data points and doing analysis across datasets.
 (There are a bunch of puns here that use the word "meta" in multiple ways.)
-I think this is the main novelty of all my open data studies; I've just been quantifying things that people didn't think to quantify.
+I think this is the main novelty of all my open data studies; I've just been quantifying things that other people hadn't thought to quantify.

 ### Communication
 Someone recently suggested that I'm generally interested in understanding